 Forte, M., et al. “DVR-Pompei: A 3D Information System for the House of the Vettii in OpenGL Environment.”
 Proceedings Vast 2001 Virtual Reality, Archeology, and Cultural Heritage, 2001, pp. 307–14.

-The Lost Forum awarded by Gladys Krieble Delmas Foundation (Principal Investigator).
+The Lost Forum: Trajan and the "Roman Puzzle" awarded by (Principal Investigator).
 2017